 In mythology, it’s a San Antonio staple, a monument to against-the-odds heroics, with a wild cast of characters from former politician and self-made folk hero (even before Twitter-posted selfies) Davy Crockett to pioneer and legendary knife-wielder Jim Bowie.

 In reality, the Alamo monument itself is small and unassuming, sandwiched between a Ripley’s wild and weird museum and a small park with a gazebo that seems perfect for a nice family picnic when the weather is pleasant.

 But the story of the Alamo and it’s complicated political, technical and cultural layers speaks volumes.

 And you can’t escape those volumes on the streets of San Antonio.
-So, to wrap up a week of industry knowledge in a spot overshadowed by a battle that happened nearly 200 years ago, what lessons can we cross apply to us in the utilities industry?
+So, to kick off a preview of industry knowledge in a spot overshadowed by a battle that happened nearly 200 years ago, what lessons can we cross apply to us in the utilities industry?

 Let’s mull it over.